Melanated-Cyber-Kings/Project-ARMAGEDDON/README.md

 <br>

-From this we identified system actors and their use cases
+From this identify system actors and their use cases

   - User, which is a browser that wants to establish an HTTP response